 - Add the garlic to the onions in the pan and sauté with the garlic for another 3 or 4 minutes.
 Don’t let it burn, keep them moving or bring the heat down if your pan seems too hot.

-- Stir in about 4 cups (or 5) of chicken stock.
+- Stir in about 4 cups (or 5) of chicken or vegetable stock.
 If you made stock from your chicken – awesome, use it!
 If you’re buying, one 32 oz. box should be fine, unless you want a little more soup, then use a box and a half.

 - Stir in the sweet potatoes.
 Add salt (maybe about 1/4 to 1/2 tsp. you can add more at the end if needed)